We're not ones to compartmentalize sex unnecessarily, but there's no denying that holiday sex comes with its own rewards and challenges.

 6. Don't forget others over the holidays.
 For many of us, the holiday season is actually a time of loneliness and isolation.
 We're not suggesting adding vibrators to your food bank donation, but be aware that not everyone will be feeling the holiday spirit, and not all of us are basking in the glow of lovers, friends, and family.

 7. Do shop ethically.
 We're happy to say that we have more small manufacturers and more responsibly produced products than ever before.
 Whether you're looking for organic lubricants, vegan condoms, locally made sex toys, or just a great Lelo at an awesome price, we can tell you more about whom, where, and how they were made, letting you shop with peace of mind.
-And remember to recycle your old batteries, binders, and sex toys with us - we'll even give you 15% off any purchase when you do!
+And remember to review any product on our website to get 15% off your next order!